arq5x/gemini/README.rst

-pop - a unique database framework for disease and population genetics.
+pop - a lightweight db framework for disease and population genetics.
 ======================================================================

 ..
 DANGER::